Contact for rate enquiries

 f: (08) 8999 6239

-Please contact Council on phone: (08) 8935 9922 or email: firstname.lastname@example.org to confirm your mailing address and ownership details.
+Please contact Council on (08) 8935 9933 or email: email@example.com to confirm your mailing address and ownership details.
 Once all details have been confirmed you are able to request a copy of your rate notice.

 On confirming details of your own property we are able to give you the name and postal address to contact the owner of the adjoining property.

-You will need to contact Power & Water direct on phone: 1800 245 090 or visit one of their offices to arrange for any connection or to pay your bill.
+You will need to contact Power & Water direct by phone: 1800 245 090 or visit one of their offices to arrange for any connection or to pay your bill.